AndBM/andbm.github.io/_pages/about.md

   - /about.html
 ---

 I am a theoretical physicist going on a deep dive into quantum mechanics with a focus on one-dimensional systems.
 My current research is on topological phases of matter, particularly the theory behind current attempts at finding anyons in the form of parafermionic zero modes.
-I am doing this in the context of my bi-national PhD degree under [Thomas Schmidt][1] at University of Luxembourg and [Bernd Braunecker][2] at University of St. Andrews, with my current location being St. Andrews.
+I am doing this in the context of my bi-national PhD degree under [Thomas Schmidt][1] at University of Luxembourg and [Bernd Braunecker][2] at University of St. Andrews, with my current location being Copenhagen.

 I am also working as a researcher with the St Andrews [Centre for Energy Ethics][4], which among other things has resulted in an ongoing series of [blog posts][5] about the physical aspects of energy production.